homedepot/infinite-wish-board/README.md

 - Make sure CI=true is set for node_env in travis
 - Export code coverage on travis-ci
 - Set up cypress
-- Land on prettier config, enforce in CI/local